PARAM8126/task-management-project/README.md

 **4. How to compile or build a project -**

 **5. How to run or install the project** - Steps are as follow:
 5.1.
-User needs to open Web browser.
+User needs to open index. html page available at below path: src/main/resources/templates/index.html

 5.1.1.
 Create task: User can create task using these columns:  Title, User_id, description, due date, status, Remarks, created By, update by.
 5.1.2 Update task: User can update task using these columns:  Title, description, due date, status, Remarks, created By, update by.
 5.1.3 Retrieve task: User can find any task using Task_id.